MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 Then having the new bootloader in place it its only booting in bootloader mode thrue pressing the LigthingLink button (if using a controll device)(PA0 low) and poweron and then upload the EZSP from the bootloader over serial.

-Problem with NCP app loaded bit crashing.
-Can being that 6.7.6.x NCP its too large for the MG with 256K flash ore its problem with the port for RX and TX.
+Problem with NCP app loaded but crashing.
+Can being that 6.7.6.x NCP its too large for the MG with 256K flash or its problem with the port for RX and TX.

 #### Zigbee EmberZNet: ver 6.7.6.0: